Let's Talk (About) Beef!!!

 ...Not just any beef - this is A5 Wagyu, the highest grade in Japan and truly the crème de la crème.
-At Yazawa, this isn't just about serving premium meat.
-It's about respecting every detail that makes Wagyu special, from how it's sourced to how it's handled.
-So what makes Yazawa's Wagyu so special?
+At Yazawa, their one and only focus was on the details that make Wagyu special: where it comes from, how it's handle, and how it's cooked.

-🥩 Exclusive A5 grade: Yazawa states that the only beef ingredient they use in their menu is A5-grade , the highest grade in the Japanese beef ranking, based on marbling, color, texture, and fat quality.
+🥩 A5 only: Yazawa states that the only beef ingredient they use in their menu is A5-grade Wagyu, the highest grade in the Japanese beef ranking, based on marbling, color, texture, and fat quality.

 🥩 Japanese Black Heritage: Their beef comes from Kuroge Washu (Japanese Black) cattle, the breed is famous for its rich marbling and signature melt-in-your-mouth tenderness.

-🥩 Rare Wagyu cuts: The restaurant serves a variety of Wagyu cuts, including rare options like Zabuton (chuck flap) and Misuji (oyster blade).
+🥩 Rare Wagyu cuts: Beyond the typical premium steak cuts, Yazawa offers rare options like Zabuton (chuck flap) and Misuji (oyster blade).

 🥩 Hand-cut by trained butchers: The beef is meticulously sliced by hand , not machine, to preserve its texture and marbling integrity.